nwalters512/student-github-provisioner/README.md

 ### Adding your course

 The supported courses are defined in `config.js`.
-To add your course, submit a pull request with your course added to the config.
-A course looks like the
+To add your course, simply add it to the config.
-following:

 ```js
 {